danielmichaels/danielms/content/retrospectives/2021/10/index.md

 ### Interviewed with Microsoft

-During the month I was approached by an MSFT recruiter about a couple of potential jobs they *think* I might be suitable for.
+During the month I was approached by a Microsoft recruiter about a couple of potential jobs they *think* I might be suitable for.
 Flattered, I took the call and ended up having a couple of first round interviews.
-Quickly I discovered that my technical interview skills and knowledge is not up to scratch.
+Quickly I discovered that my technical interview skills and knowledge are not up to scratch.
 Despite being recommended to continue along the pipeline, I elected to postpone any further interviews.
 In the meantime, I've decided to slowly brush up and in some spots actually learn new skills.